 TRAVEL SERVICES For the convenience of our travellers, we would be happy to assist you in case you need a special rate for your pre-post nights in Sicily or for your OPTIONAL PACKAGE includes of Airport transfers, hotel accommodation, excursions and more.
 We will be pleased to provide land services based on your needs and specific expectations.

 ADMISSION FEE The price of this tour does not include the Admission Fees, which are payable directly on the spot.
-If you are over 65 or under 18 years old and you have EU or Commonwealth Passport, the admission fees are free of charge for you showing your document (or copy of your document) on the spot.
+If you are under 18 years old and the admission fees are free of charge for you showing your document (or copy of your document) on the spot.

 GRATUITIES (We Suggest) -The suggested amount for the Driver Guide have to be an average between EURO 30,00 to EURO 50,00 (for a full day excursion) per day based on the efficiency and service you receive. -Gratuities to restaurants are never included in the bill.
 The restaurant cover charge is not a tip.
 If paying with credit cards in Italy & Sicily, please be so kind as to pay your tip separately in cash to the waiter.
 This should be 10% of the total bill. -The use of public toilets requires a payment to the attendant of EURO 0,30 cents.
 Public toilet charge EURO 0,50 cents.